 We would enjoy receiving a donation from you as an expression of the giving and receiving spirit in which we hope you are sharing your NVC experience.
 (CNVC Certified Trainers offer 10% of their NVC training-based income or other mutually agreed to amounts.)
 These funds support CNVC in its mission to make NVC available throughout the world.

 May I share materials produced by CNVC or CNVC trainers when I do presentations?

 CNVC materials are copyrighted.
 Please engage in a dialogue with CNVC before using these materials.
 Most materials are produced for specific types of training, and we find that the clarity and integrity of these materials are best received when offered within the context for which they were developed.
 To use materials created by an individual, please check with that person first.
 If you produce your own materials, rather than entitling them “Nonviolent Communication,” please be creative and use a different title.
 You can refer to “Nonviolent Communication” as you share your experiences, indicating the materials and content are “based on the work of Marshall B. Rosenberg and the Center for Nonviolent Communication, www.cnvc.org.”

 If you still have questions, we will do our best to answer them.
 If you have needs that would not be met by agreeing to these guidelines, please contact the CNVC office for further dialogue before you or your group proceeds outside these guidelines.
 We look forward to working with you in our quest to create a more peaceful world.

 The Center for Nonviolent Communication

-If you are interested in pursuing certification, please visit the “Certification” page and download and read the Certification Preparation Packet (CPP), at the bottom of the page, which will provide you with further information.
+If you are interested in pursuing certification, please visit the “Certification” page on ww.cnvc.org and download and read the Certification Preparation Packet (CPP) at the bottom of the page, which will provide you with further information.